Long-stay, relocation and monthly budget guide

 Faro is one of the better Algarve bases for people who want to avoid owning a car.
 The centre, marina, train station and bus terminal are close enough to support a walking lifestyle if the apartment is well chosen.
 The airport is also close to the city, which matters for long-stay residents who travel often.

-Public transport can cover ordinary movement, airport trips and regional travel, but it is not the same as living in a larger city with frequent metro service.
+Public transport can cover ordinary movement, airport trips and regional travel, but Faro is not a large city with a metro.
 Buses can be less frequent in the evening, at weekends or outside central routes.
-For this reason, the first housing question should be: can you reach the places you actually use, not only the places shown on a tourist map?
+The first housing question is therefore practical: can you reach the places you actually use, not only the places shown on a tourist map?

 Airport access is one of Faro’s practical strengths, but the best daily transport choice depends on the neighbourhood.